itsmemauliii/hack-the-cell/README.md

 ---

 ## Inspiration
-We face urgent crises—contaminated water, antibiotic resistance, and microplastics in ecosystems.
+We face urgent crises, contaminated water, antibiotic resistance, and microplastics in ecosystems.
 What if we treated cells like programmable machines and used them to fix problems directly? **Hack the Cell** merges synthetic biology with modern software to create solutions that are innovative, ethical, and deployable.

 ---